Web5design/wellrested-samples/README.md

 #### /lib/ApiSample/ApiSampleRouter.php

 The Router builds a list of rules (called Routes) that determine which Handler class it should defer to based on the request's URI.
-For example, examine this line from the contructor:
+For example, examine this line from the constructor:

 ```php
 $this->addTemplate('/articles/', 'ArticleCollectionHandler');